Beaches Near Madrid: Best Coastal Day Trips from the Capital

 Las Presillas has three large, man-made pools along the Lozoya River.
 The water is clear and cool, offering the perfect place to cool off in the hot summer months.
 The pools are surrounded by grassy areas, with plenty of space for sunbathing.

 As with La Isla, there are plenty of opportunities for hiking including to the nearby Monastery of El Paular.
-It is also a great spot for bird watching and nature photography.
+It is also a great spot for birdwatching and nature photography.

 The area is hard to reach by public transport, so a car is required.
 It can get very busy during peak summer weekends so consider arriving early to avoid disappointment.

 These next three options are further away from the city but are still worth considering for a Madrid coastal getaway.
-If you’re in Madrid for longer and looking for a beach experience, why not combine them with another of Spain’s incredible cities?
+If you’re in Madrid for longer and looking for a coastal beach experience, why not combine them with another of Spain’s incredible cities?

 7. La Malvarrosa Beach, Valencia